Victoria Park, Dorset

-Victoria Park is a area of Bournemouth, Dorset.
+Victoria Park is an area of Bournemouth, Dorset.
 The area is south of Moordown, north-west of Winton and east of Talbot Village, Wallisdown and Ensbury Park.

 History

 In 2020, an Experimental Traffic Regulation Order (ETRO) was created on Victoria Park Road in order to create a Low Traffic Neighbourhood in Victoria Park.

 Facilities

 Victoria Park has a Methodist Church and is residence of the Victoria Park Football Ground, the home of Bournemouth F.C.

 Politics

 Victoria Park is part of the Bournemouth West constituency, and is part of the Wallisdown and Winton West ward for elections to Bournemouth, Christchurch and Poole Council.